Valik3201/easybank/README.md

 }
 ```

 These are just a couple of examples of what I learned during this project.
-Using mixins and global styles has improved the maintainability of my code and made it easier to create responsive designs.
+Using mixins and abbreviations has improved the maintainability of my code and made it easier to create responsive designs.

 ### Continued development